dyne/slangroom-chain/README.md

 ## 🎮 Quick start

-In many use-cases you want to chain execution of different slangroom and pass the output as keys/data to other slangrooms.
+In many use-cases you want to chain execution of different slangroom and pass the output as keys/data to other slangroom contracts.
 This small library helps to achieve that by putting your slangroom in an array of steps.